 I’m amazed that Grace is sharing this information with me and she’s only known me for about five hours.

 “She and Elliot met through my daughter, Mia.
 Mia’s beau, Ethan, Katherine’s brother.
 She and Ethan have been dating for about three years now.
 They met while they were both on a trip abroad and, as luck would have it, were both from the Seattle area.
 Ethan is a nice enough young man—nothing like Katherine.
 I get the feeling that he would rather not be around her most of the time.
 You know how you love someone but you don’t necessarily like them?”

 I nod.
 That’s exactly how I felt through my last two years of high school.

 “Katherine came along when we had invited Ethan and their parents to dinner.
 Elliot was stricken right away.
 That brings us to here.”

 “Could it have anything to do with her parents’ outlook?
 You know how it is living in a class-based society.
 Most rich parents want their children to marry up or at the very least, laterally.”
 She shakes her head.

-“No, her parents are lovely people.
+“No, her parents are lovely people as far as I can tell.
 I think Katherine has just been around too many snobs in her life and it has rubbed off on her.
 She has attempted several times to get into my good graces—no pun intended—but we just don’t meld well.
 Her spirit is all wrong.
 She makes you ill when she enters the room and her voice irritates your eardrums.”
 In other words, another She-Thing.